1838 Mormon War: Battle of Crooked River and Mormon Extermination order

-Mormon Extermination Order

 News of the battle quickly spread and contributed to an all-out panic in northwestern Missouri.
 Exaggerated initial reports indicated that nearly all of Bogart's company had been killed.
-Generals Atchison, Doniphon and Parks decided they needed to call out the Militia to "prevent further violence".
-This is how it was explained in a letter to US Army Colonel R. B. Mason of Ft.
-Leavenworth:
+Generals Atchison, Doniphon and Parks decided they needed to call out the militia to "prevent further violence".
+In a letter to US Army Colonel R. B. Mason of Ft.
+Leavenworth, they expressed:

-The citizens of Daviess, Carroll, and some other counties have raised mob after mob for the last two months for the purpose of driving a group of mormons from those counties and from the State.
+The citizens of Daviess, Carroll, and some other counties have raised mob after mob for the last two months for the purpose of driving a group of Mormons from those counties and from the State.

-While the State Militia gathered, Missouri unorganized Militia continued to act on their own, driving Mormons inward to Far West and Adam-ondi-Ahman.
+Missouri vigilantes continued to act on their own, driving Mormons inward to Far West and Adam-ondi-Ahman.
 Meanwhile, exaggerated reports from the Battle of Crooked River made their way to Missouri's governor, Lilburn Boggs.
-Boggs held strong preconceptions against the Mormons, dating from the time when both he and they had lived in Jackson County.
-Although he had refrained from stopping the illegal anti-Mormon siege of De Witt, he now mustered 2,500 State Militia to put down the Mormon insurrection against the state.
+Boggs was considered more adversarial towards the Mormons than his predecessor, and, as Lieutenant Governor, had sided with the vigilantes who had expelled the Mormons from Jackson County in 1833.
+Boggs mustered 2,500 state militiamen to put down what he considered a Mormon insurrection against the state.
 Possibly playing on Rigdon's July 4 sermon that talked of a "war of extermination", Boggs issued Missouri Executive Order 44, also known as the "Extermination Order", on October 27, which stated that "the Mormons must be treated as enemies, and must be exterminated or driven from the State if necessary for the public peace..."
-The Extermination Order was finally rescinded on June 25, 1976, by Governor Christopher Samuel "Kit" Bond.
+The Extermination Order was officially rescinded on June 25, 1976, by Governor Christopher Samuel "Kit" Bond.

-Haun's Mill Massacre
+Hawn's Mill Massacre

 Agitation against the Latter Day Saints had become particularly fierce in the sparsely settled counties north and east of Caldwell County.
-Mormon dissenters from Daviess County who had fled to Livingston County reportedly told Livingston County militia under Colonel Thomas Jennings that Mormons were gathering at Haun's Mill to mount a raid into Livingston County.
+Mormon dissenters from Daviess County who had fled to Livingston County reportedly told Livingston County militia under Colonel Thomas Jennings that Mormons were gathering at Hawn's Mill to mount a raid into Livingston County.
 One 19th century Missouri historian noted: